Auxlanger/Nuda/README.md

 For one adjective only: immediately follow the noun with the adjective.

-For two or more adjectives: ?
+For two or more adjectives: immediately follow the noun with a [list](#s2.-lists) of adjectives.

 #### Notes